Moment of inertia: Introduction

 When a body is free to rotate around an axis, torque must be applied to change its angular momentum.
 The amount of torque needed to cause any given angular acceleration (the rate of change in angular velocity) is proportional to the moment of inertia of the body.
-Moments of inertia may be expressed in units of kilogram metre squared (kg·m^{2}) in SI units and pound-foot-second squared (lbf·ft·s^{2}) in imperial or US units.
+Moments of inertia may be expressed in units of kilogram metre squared (kg·m^{2}) in SI units and pound-foot-squared (lb·ft^{2}) in imperial or US units, and other relevant units.

 The moment of inertia plays the role in rotational kinetics that mass (inertia) plays in linear kinetics—both characterize the resistance of a body to changes in its motion.
 The moment of inertia depends on how mass is distributed around an axis of rotation, and will vary depending on the chosen axis.
 For a point-like mass, the moment of inertia about some axis is given by $mr^2$, where $r$ is the distance of the point from the axis, and $m$ is the mass.
 For an extended rigid body, the moment of inertia is just the sum of all the small pieces of mass multiplied by the square of their distances from the axis in rotation.
 For an extended body of a regular shape and uniform density, this summation sometimes produces a simple expression that depends on the dimensions, shape and total mass of the object.